Christopher Guest Post: Miss Bonnie MD

 Matt says I already work part time …

 Currently, I have a decent balance working 4 x 8 hr days.
 But as you know, running a blog isn’t exactly a part-time hobby.
 I’d love to see patients 2 days a week – so basically go half-time from what I am doing now.
 My goal is to get there within 5-7 years so age 48 at the latest.
 This also happens to coincide with when my stepson graduates high school giving us a bit more flexibility with our location.
 We’d love to move out to the west coast or possibly Hawaii.
-I’ve kept my CA medical license for a reason :).
+I’ve kept my CA medical license for a reason :).pre-FI – where you’re not FI but you’ve reached a point where you don’t need to save and invest as much money anymore.
+You’ve put in the work to get that money making machine going, but can’t yet draw down on it.
+Let it grow and make enough income to cover spending.

 My money making machines are mainly investments in index funds in tax advantaged accounts (we max our work 401(ks), Roth IRAs, HSAs, and we both put some into our solo-401(k)s) and a regular brokerage account.
 We also just started investing in Real Estate Syndicates to diversify our holdings.
 We aim to save and invest a minimum of 30% of our gross income annually.
 We paid off my student loans earlier this year and are debt free.